marcin-kraviec/Hello_world_with_Terraform/README.md

 This repo provides terraform module for running a basic dockerized application on local machine.
 The aim is to run a web app serving a static HTML page that can be found in index.html file.
-Very basic Dockerfile was created, that allowed to create an image can can be found [here](https://hub.docker.com/repository/docker/marcinkraviec/hello-world-app)
+Very basic Dockerfile was created, that allowed to create an image that can be found [here](https://hub.docker.com/repository/docker/marcinkraviec/hello-world-app)

-Terraform module accepts input variables: Docker image, host machine port, ip address.
+Terraform module accepts input variables: Docker image, container name, container path, host path, host machine port, ip address.
-To check how the project works start with cloning this repository by opening a terminal and typing:
+To check how this basic project works start with cloning this repository by opening a terminal and typing:

     git clone https://github.com/marcin-kraviec/Hello_world_with_Terraform.git